 Tailor Your Theme to Your Audience

 Now think about high school.
-You were preoccupied with completely different things, and your world, your body, your psyche, your emotions, your relationships with friends, family, and romantic others…all of it was very different from one to the next.
+You were preoccupied with completely different things, and your world, your body, your psyche, your emotions, your relationships with friends, family, and romantic others … all of it was very different from one to the next.

 In middle school, kids care mostly about friends and family.
 They feel the pull to stay and be a kid, and also the need to grow up.
 They want to fit in and be accepted, but they’re also forging their own identities.
 It’s a very turbulent time.
 Plus, they’re going through puberty, so hormones and enticing people of the opposite (or same) sex are just starting to cause major havoc.
 As for the future, most middle school kids just want to survive until high school.

 In high school, kids are really individuating themselves.
 But now some* also drive, drink, have sex, bully on a really grand scale, and have to make decisions about college (and decide the rest of their lives, as they see it).
 They’re facing enormous pressures from the social world, their families, themselves.
 Almost all of their childhood selves are gone, and they’re trying on adulthood for size.
 That’s havoc in and of itself, but a very unique type.
+This is a very big part of the MG vs YA conversation.

-The Gray Area Doesn’t Exist
+The Middle Grade or Young Adult Gray Area Doesn’t Exist

 These audiences are vastly different.
 Their worlds are different.
-Their mindsets, cares, hopes, and dreams shift perspectives when you cross from MG into YA.
+Their mindsets, cares, hopes, and dreams shift perspectives when you cross from middle-grade fiction into YA.
 Sure, many things about the childhood/teen experience and many things about the human experience remain the same, but, in terms of relatability — which you really have to think about when writing for pre-teens, tweens, and teens — you are dealing with two different beasts.

 In Jesse’s case, I gave the following advice: